MCDs not releasing salaries of doctors shameful, Centre must grant funds to civic bodies: Kejriwal

 NEW DELHI: Delhi Chief Minister Arvind Kejriwal on Tuesday said it is shameful that doctors of MCD-run hospitals are forced to protest over salary dues and requested the Centre to grant funds to municipal corporations so that their paychecks can be issued.

-Kejriwal also alleged gross mismanagement and corruption in the functioning of the MCDs and said 'they should put their house in order'.

-The municipal corporations, being ruled by the BJP for the third consecutive term, will go to elections in 2022.

-Reacting to Kejriwal's tirade, Delhi BJP chief Adesh Gupta sought to know what did the AAP government do with its budget of Rs 60,000 crore?
 "It pains me that our doctors have to protest for their salaries.
 These doctors risked their lives to serve us during the pandemic.
-They should have got medals, but MCDs have not even given them their salaries.
 This is shameful," the CM said while inaugurating a waste-to-energy plant at the Ghazipur poultry and fish market.

 "We have been witnessing that civic bodies have not been able to pay salaries of teachers, sanitation workers and doctors over the years.
 Why is there such an acute shortage of funds in MCDs?" he asked.